Lone Survivor: Editing

 Editing and post-production work took roughly seven months to complete.
 Colby Parker Jr. served as editor, having previously worked with Berg on editing Battleship.
 Parker spent six months editing the film at the Lantana Entertainment Media Campus in Santa Monica, California.
 The editorial department used four Avid Media Composer systems to edit the film.
 Parker edited the film during principal photography, but was not on location.
 "I like to blast through the footage to keep up with the camera.
 This way I can let [Berg] know if any extra coverage is needed", he explained.
 "Often I'll get word to the 1st [assistant director] and he'll sneak in extra shots if the schedule permits.
 Although I will have a first assembly when the production wraps, Peter will never sit though a complete viewing of that.
 He works in a very linear manner, so as we start to view a scene, if there's something that bothers him, we'll stop and address it."

 The first cut of the film was two-and-a-half hours long.
 Parker then cut the film down to two hours when he realized there was a way to further trim the film.
 "There were a number of scenes that paced well when we intercut them rather than letting them play as written in a linear fashion.
 For instance, we wanted to let the mission briefing scene play normally—this is where the SEAL team is briefed on their target.
 That scene was followed by a scene of the target beheading a local.
 We realized that an actual briefing is very technical and rote, so intercutting these scenes helped keep the audience engaged."
+Parker was unceremoniously fired by Berg for insubordination and drug use in a letter written by Berg to Ari Emanuel that stated reasons WME should drop him.
+The agency dropped him in 2019.
+Parker now edits low-budget films for Randall Emmett.

 Sound editing and mixing work took place at Todd Soundelux.
 Supervising sound editor Wylie Stateman recorded on-location sound during filming, placing microphones on the actors' backpacks and clothing "so [the viewers] would hear explosions and bullets going by as though [they] were with these guys as they were being attacked."
 In creating sound effects for the environment of each scene, Stateman relied on foley design, rather than traditional sound effects.